tomeshnet/p2p-internet-workshop/module-1.md

 - Raspberry Pi 3 and power supply
 - USB WiFi radio that is [ad-hoc or 802.11s-capable](https://github.com/phillymesh/802.11s-adapters)
-- SD card with [mesh-workshop](https://github.com/benhylau/mesh-workshop) pre-configured to mesh wirelessly with cjdns and [scuttlebot-ws](https://github.com/vuldin/scuttlebot-ws) docker
+- SD card with [mesh-workshop](https://github.com/benhylau/mesh-workshop) pre-configured to mesh wirelessly with cjdns and [IPFS docker](https://github.com/vanmesh/p2p-apps-dockers)
-- Paper print-outs with instructions and commands (since no internet connectiviy is required)
+- Worksheet printout for each student

 ### Format

-- Individuals
+- Groups of 2

 ### Activity

+- Explain distributed web content on a mesh network
+- Assign one Raspberry Pi to each student, but keep students in groups of 2 so they can help each other through the worksheet
 - Boot all the Raspberry Pi nodes and see that they all wirelessly mesh with one another
 - Connect student laptop to each Raspberry Pi's Host AP and initiate a SSH session to `root@<hostname>.local` (the pre-configured address of the Host AP interface)
-- Run `docker load` on each node to start a scuttlebot-ws docker container (pre-loaded into each SD image) to form an ad-hoc social network
-- In the SSH session, use [`sbot` CLI](https://scuttlebot.io/docs/basics/publish-a-message.html) in the SSH session to publish messages to each other
+- Follow worksheet and share content with each other using IPFS
-- Explain how Secure Scuttlebutt propagates messages across the network
+- Discuss how the systems we just built relate to the content mesh network presented earlier
-- From laptop clients, browse to `http://<hostname>.local` to use the web UI and send public and private messages to new friends in this class' local mesh network
-- Compare the peer-to-peer social network to familiar social networks and discuss differences in data ownership and accessibility
+- Recognize this is a low-level interaction with minimal user interface, but we can build high-level applications based on this content-distributed topology that resemble familiar centralized applications
+- Transition to next activity to investigate a centralized application

 ## 3: Discussion and reflection activity